 Determine your eligibility by reading all of the Admission Requirements for Audiology or Speech-Language Pathology.
 Ensure you meet all of the requirements, including checking our Prerequisite Equivalency Chart to see whether your prerequisites are listed there, before continuing with your application.
 If any of your courses are not listed on this chart, then you must provide a complete syllabus (not Calendar description) for that course as part of your application.
 The Admissions Committee requires this information in order to verify that the content of your courses meets our prerequisite requirements.

-Obtain and upload official transcripts from all post-secondary institutions you have attended, including UBC.
+Obtain and upload official transcripts from all post-secondary institutions you have attended, excluding UBC.
 Ensure that the uploaded transcripts retain the legibility of the originals.

-- If any transcript is not in English or French, an official translation must be provided.
+- If any transcript is not in English, an official translation must be provided.

 - If you are still attending university at the time of application, order your most recent transcript showing your courses in progress.
 When you have completed your courses and grades have been posted, order two more official transcripts.